7 min reading time

 How to prepare for your LMS demo

-Who should attend?
+1. Who should attend?

-Once you have made a list of vendors that fit within your basic requirements and you have committed to sit in on demonstrations, you should decide who needs to be present.
-By consulting with those who will have an input not only on the selection but also the continued use of the system, it will help you with the adoption of the LMS in the long-term.
-An LMS touches many parts of the business, not just Learning and Development.
-If, for example, you are moving from another complex system, it may be important to include technical personnel if integrations are required.
-By letting your potential vendor know who will be in attendance in advance this should enable a better demo that will be tailored to your stakeholder concerns.
+Once you’ve made a list of vendors that fit your basic needs and you’ve committed to sit in on a demo, you should decide who needs to be present.
+As an LMS touches many parts of the business, not just the team delivering the training, you’ll probably have a long list of stakeholders that could attend.
+To decide who should be there, consult with those who will have input not only on the selection but also the continued use of the system.
+This will help with the understanding of the system and the adoption of the LMS in the long-term.
+For example, if you’re moving from another complex system, it’s important to include a member of your tech team if integrations are a must-have.
+Or if you have a higher-up that isn’t convinced an LMS is needed, ask them to join so they can see the benefits of the system.
+Don’t forget, to let your potential vendor know who will be attending in advance too.
+This should help them tailor the demo to address the stakeholder’s concerns.
+Some possible attendees include:

-- LMS administrator
+- LMS administrator(s)

 - Content Creators